 This is because the picosecond laser is non-ablative; it creates tiny pockets of controlled damage in the deeper layers of the skin without injury to the superficial parts of the skin.

-7. How to pick the right Pico laser in Singapore?
+How do you pick the right Pico laser in Singapore?

 Not all picosecond lasers are similar.
-Aesthetic laser technology is always improving due to the large amount of research and development along with clinical studies.
+Aesthetic laser technology is always improving due to a large amount of research and development along with clinical studies.

 This has resulted in a proliferation of newer generations of Picosecond Lasers from the US and Korea.